 Once all the iterations are complete, or features are implemented, the Close stage can occur.
 During this stage, you ensure all of your deliverables are completed and a final set of lessons learned are captured for the project.
 Now that you know what is supposed to happen during each Agile stage, during the next set of videos, we will describe how to make it all happen.

 The Envision phase

 Included in the scope should be the product vision, which is a summary statement about the final product.
-This includes the target customer, key benefits, and purpose of the project, such as cost savings or competetive advantage.
-In addition, the project charter should identify the project sponsor and project manager responsibilities, authorize the project manager to perform their responsibilities, and define the level of authority given to the project manager.
-Team collaboration tools are essential to ensure projectcommunication is easy and understood by all team members.
+This includes the target customer, key benefits, and purpose of the project, such as cost savings or competitive advantage.
+Also, the project charter should identify the project sponsor and project manager responsibilities, authorize the project manager to perform their responsibilities, and define the level of authority given to the project manager.
+Team collaboration tools are essential to ensure project communication is easy and understood by all team members.

-At this time, it’s important to establish the team norms on how the team will work together, including where they will physically work.
-As Agile projects involve close collaboration, it is important the team understands how it will operate.
+At this time, it's important to establish the team norms on how the team will work together, including where they will physically work.
+As Agile projects involve close collaboration, the team must understand how it will operate.
 That is the critical element of team norms.
-Example team norms include, actively listen to what others are saying, attack the problem not the person.
+Example team norms include, actively listen to what others are saying, attack the problem, not the person.
 Seek to understand first, only focus on this sprint and feature.